Cheltor/FASTAPICIVICODE/README.md

 - `email_service.py` centralizes SendGrid usage with HTML templates for notifications and password resets.
 - `/notifications/test-email` replays the most recent notification to the current (or `TEST_EMAIL_USER_ID`) user—surfaced in the React dashboard.
+- `/push-subscriptions` lets the PWA register or revoke browser endpoints; `WEB_PUSH_VAPID_*` env vars must be present for delivery.
+- `/notifications/test-push` triggers a web push to the caller (requires at least one saved subscription).
 - `/settings/chat` toggles the in-app assistant for all users, persisting audits and notifying browsers via `settings_broadcast.Broadcaster` + `/settings/stream`.
 - `/chat` proxies messages to the configured OpenAI Assistant, persists `ChatLog` rows, and returns thread IDs so clients can continue conversations.